 For children, being identified as cognitively talented can lead to tailored educational plans that suit their learning pace and style.
 It allows educators to provide appropriate challenges and support, preventing boredom or under-stimulation in traditional classroom settings.
 Some children might also need support in managing the complexities of having a high IQ, such as heightened sensitivities, asynchronous development, or social and emotional challenges.
 Testing can lead to accessing appropriate resources or counseling.

-Giftedness Testing and Personal Development
+Testing for Giftedness and Personal Development

 Career and Vocational Guidance